7-AM/wtech/README.md

 **Config RestFlow Model directory**

-`go to "config/restflow.properties" attribute "restflow.models.path" and set the absolute path to your models directory`
+  Go to "config/restflow.properties" attribute "restflow.models.path" and set the absolute path to your models directory

 **RestFlow link**